Here's what we'll cover

 6. Use Light Movement

-Walking for 15–20 minutes encourages lymphatic drainage.
+Walking for 15–20 minutes encourages lymphatic drainage and helps with bowel regularity.

 7. Avoid Eating Large Meals